 - A thin, milky vaginal discharge occurs throughout pregnancy and is caused by oestrogen and the thickening of your vaginal walls.
 Wearing a panty liner may keep you feeling more comfortable and confident.

-Uncommon signs of pregnancy
+Uncommon early signs of pregnancy

 - Pica is craving and eating non-nutritive substances such as dirt and chalk, ice or clay.